Arminas19/project4/README.md

 * Solved Bugs
    + I had an issue with adding the FIFA video to my website, later I found out with some help from code institute's Tutor assistance that it was my link and I didn't embed it before adding it to my code.
    + I had an issue with the display: inline; it wouldn't work properly but I figured it out and margined the home content till it was level.

+   **Unfixed Bugs**
+   + I can't move my iframe video to the left, I tried margin, padding, and floats but the only thing that worked was a one line style but the problem is that I cant use @media on it to set height and width, just couldn't connect my CSS to this element.
+   + If I had more time I would try and make this website a bit more responsive.
    ***
 **Validator Testing**
 * HTML
    + No errors or warnings were found for all pages - index More or sign-up.
 * CSS
    + No errors were found but a warning with the contents of 'Imported style sheets are not checked indirect input and file upload modes' which doesn't relate to my CSS.
+* Python
+   +
 * Accessibility
    + I have checked lighthouse and confirmed that my website is easily accessible to users.
    ![Lighthouse scores image](assets/css/images/Lighthouse.PNG)
-**Unfixed Bugs**
-   + I can't move my iframe video to the left, I tried margin, padding, and floats but the only thing that worked was a one line style but the problem is that I cant use @media on it to set height and width, just couldn't connect my CSS to this element.
-   + If I had more time I would try and make this website a bit more responsive.
 ***
    ## Development
 * My website was deployed on GitHub pages, they are the steps I took:
    + In GitHub repository, I navigated to settings.